polarch/Spherical-Harmonic-Transform/README.md

 #### A collection of MATLAB routines for the Spherical Harmonic Transform and related manipulations in the spherical harmonic spectrum.

 ---
+>
 >    Archontis Politis, 2015
+>
 >    Department of Signal Processing and Acoustics, Aalto University, Finland
+>
 >    archontis.politis@aalto.fi
+>
 ---

-This Matlab/Octave library was developed during my doctoral research in the Communication Acoustics Research Group, Aalto, Finland.
+This Matlab/Octave library was developed during my doctoral research in the [Communication Acoustics Research Group] (http://spa.aalto.fi/en/research/research_groups/communication_acoustics/), Aalto University, Finland.
 If you would like to reference the code, you can refer to my dissertation published [here](https://aaltodoc.aalto.fi/handle/123456789/22499):

     Archontis Politis, Microphone array processing for parametric spatial audio techniques, 2016 Doctoral Dissertation, Department of Signal Processing and Acoustics, Aalto University, Finland

+## Description

 Both real and complex SH are supported.
 The orthonormalised versions of SH are used.
 More specifically, the complex SHs are given by: